Joyner Lucas: Personal life

 Joyner Lucas shares a son named Joyner Messiah Lucas (born February 20, 2016) with Carmen Julissa Ayala, with whom he had an off and on romantic relationship.
-Lucas tells the story of his son's conception in his song "Forever" on his mixtape 508-507-2209.
-Joyner Messiah Lucas is loved and adored by his father and referenced in many of his songs.
-He has also made cameos in his father's music videos.
-Most recently he played Will Smith's son Jaden Smith in the video of "Will".
+Lucas tells the story of his son's conception in his song "Forever" on his mixtape 508-507-2209, as well as numerous other songs.
+Joyner Messiah has also made cameos in his father's music videos, such as the video for his 2020 single "Will".

 Lucas has revealed that the title of his album ADHD comes from the fact that he was diagnosed with ADHD as a child.
 He explained that people surrounding him, including his own parents, made him feel like he was not normal and treated him differently as a result.
-Eventually, he would act out, bullying other classmates, failing classes, and get sent to an alternative school after expulsion.
+Eventually, he would act out and be sent to an alternative school after expulsion.